wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft            Secure Device Install                 May 2020

+   certificate publication server will need to wrap these in a certificate.

+   The customers (e.g., Operator_A) query this server with the serial number (or other provided unique identifier) of a device, and retrieve the associated certificate.
+It is expected that operators will receive the unique device identifier (serial number) of devices when they purchase them, and will download and store the certificate.
    This means that there is not a hard requirement on the reachability of the certificate publication server.